Meshclan1/CluelessStyleMatcher/docs/overview.md

-## CluelessStyleMatcher – Problem, Solution & Cost Analysis
+## CluelessStyleMatcher – AI-Powered Outfit Recommendation System

+_CluelessStyleMatcher is a serverless, AI-driven platform that analyses wardrobe images, stores structured metadata, and provides personalised outfit recommendations.
+It is inspired by the movie Clueless!
+It is designed for low cost, automatic scaling, and minimal operational overhead, it is ideal for SMEs, fashion-tech prototypes, or personal projects._

+---

 ### Problem Statement

+Most users struggle to:

+- Organise outfits and wardrobe items effectively.
-Most users struggle to organise outfits, understand what items match, or choose suitable clothing for specific events or weather conditions (I know I sometimes do!).
-Existing fashion apps often rely on manual tagging, inconsistent styling rules, or generic recommendations that fail to integrate with a user’s actual wardrobe.
+- Determine what items match for events, seasons, or weather conditions.
+- Use existing fashion apps, which often rely on manual tagging, inconsistent styling rules, or generic recommendations.

-**CluelessStyleMatcher addresses this by providing an automated, serverless, AI-powered outfit recommendation system.**
+**CluelessStyleMatcher solves this by delivering automated, AI-powered outfit recommendations that integrate directly with a user’s wardrobe.**

 ---

-### Solution Design
+### Solution Architecture

-CluelessStyleMatcher uses an entirely serverless architecture on AWS to analyse wardrobe images, store structured metadata, and generate personalised outfit recommendations based on user-defined scenarios.

-The workflow is split into two flows:
+CluelessStyleMatcher leverages **AWS serverless services** and AI to provide a fully automated wardrobe management and recommendation system:

 #### **1. Upload Flow – Automated Wardrobe Processing**

-Users upload wardrobe images to an S3 bucket.
-An AWS Lambda function triggers automatically, calling Amazon Rekognition to detect attributes such as:
+- Users upload wardrobe images to **Amazon S3**.
+- **S3 event triggers** an **AWS Lambda** function.
+- Lambda invokes **Amazon Rekognition** to extract metadata:
   - Colour
   - Style
   - Material
-- Garment Type
+  - Garment type

-Extracted metadata is written to DynamoDB, forming a structured, scalable wardrobe database.
+- Structured metadata is stored in **DynamoDB** (single-table design) for **scalable and fast retrieval**.

 #### **2. Recommendation Flow – AI-Powered Outfit Suggestions**

-When a user requests an outfit scenario (e.g., _“sunny Barcelona trip”_, _“winter commute”_, _“birthday dinner”_), the front-end (S3 + CloudFront) calls an API hosted on API Gateway.

-A Lambda function retrieves wardrobe metadata from DynamoDB, constructs a prompt, and sends it to Amazon Bedrock to generate:
+- Users request outfit recommendations via the front-end (**S3 + CloudFront**) or mobile app.
+- **API Gateway** triggers a Lambda function that:
+  - Retrieves wardrobe metadata from DynamoDB.
+  - Constructs a prompt and calls **Amazon Bedrock** for AI-powered recommendations.
+  - Returns a response including:

-- A natural-language explanation
+    - Natural-language explanation of outfit choice.
-- A list of selected wardrobe items
+    - List of selected wardrobe items.
-- Optional styling notes or colour-matching guidance
+    - Optional styling notes or colour-matching guidance.

-The response is returned to the static site, where the user can visualise the recommended outfit.

-**The design prioritises simplicity, low cost, automatic scaling, and minimal operational overhead—ideal for a single engineer or SME fashion-tech prototype.**

-_The diagram below shows the high-level architecture of CluelessStyleMatcher, including both the **Upload Flow** and **Recommendation Flow**._
+- Recommendations are displayed to the user via the static front-end.

+#### **Security & Compliance**

+- Lambda functions use **least-privilege IAM roles**.
+- S3 buckets enforce **server-side encryption (SSE)** and **access control policies**.
+- API Gateway endpoints use **HTTPS** and optional authentication (Cognito or API keys).

+#### **Monitoring & Observability**

+- **CloudWatch Logs** capture Lambda invocations, errors, and Rekognition/Bedrock API latencies.
+- **CloudWatch Metrics** and alarms notify administrators of failed image processing or failed AI recommendations.
+- Optional SNS notifications can alert the developer of system anomalies.

+#### **Scalability & Reliability**

+- Serverless architecture allows **automatic scaling** for spikes in uploads or recommendation requests.
+- DynamoDB and S3 are **highly available across multiple AZs**.
+- Event-driven workflow ensures reliable ingestion and AI processing without manual intervention.

 ![CluelessStyleMatcher Architecture](../architecture/cluelessstylematcher-architecture.png)